 The prefrontal cortex is part of the neocortex, which, in turn, is the “youngest” part of our brain, evolutionary speaking.
 This is where all complex thinking happens (like you crunching numbers to decide which house you want to buy), and it’s what allows us to think rationally about our feelings and be self-aware.

 Why does this part shut off?
 Because in flow, you don’t have time to second-guess your own decisions.
-When you’re self-awareness monitor shuts down, you’ll go with your gut, make split-second decisions and try new approaches exactly as needed – because the part of your brain in charge of doubting is turned off.
+When your self-awareness monitor shuts down, you’ll go with your gut, make split-second decisions and try new approaches exactly as needed – because the part of your brain in charge of doubting is turned off.

 Another part that slows down during flow is your orientation adjustment area, the part of the brain that lets you assess your position in the world, relative to other objects around you.
 This is what causes surfers to feel “as if they’re one with the wave” or writers to just “think their words onto the paper.”